etchit-io/etchit/README.md

 # etchit
-etch it / fetch it  decentralized pastebin
+etch it / fetch it a decentralized pastebin